-To be activated by Beta 1,3/1,6 glucan, the Macrophage must ingest the Beta Glucan through glucan receptor sites one-two microns in size and then through a unique protein expression classified as B7.
+To be activated by Beta 1,3/1,6 glucan, the Macrophage must ingest the Beta Glucan and then through a unique protein expression classified as B7.
 Antigens are then presented to T-cells to initiate an appropriate immune response, including the B-cells and the production of appropriate antibodies.
-Beta Glucan is recognized by different receptors on cell membranes including macrophages, but also monocyes, dendritic cells and NK cells.
-The two most important receptors are Dectin-1 and CR3 which is CD11b/CD18..
+Beta Glucan is recognized by different receptors on cell membranes including macrophages, but also monocytes, dendritic cells and NK cells.
+The two most important receptors are Dectin-1 and CR3 which is CD11b/CD18.

-After binding, there can be direct receptor activation and/or cellular pahway activation.
+After binding, there can be direct receptor activation and/or cellular pathway activation.
 Subsequently, glucan can impact other pars of the body’s defense apparatus, including cytokine production and antibody responses.

 Q: Scientifically describe what Beta Glucan is and why it is unique?